m4cit/m4cit/README.md

 ### About me
-PC hardware enthusiast with a passion for programming and experimenting in the field of Machine-Learning.
+PC hardware enthusiast and programmer with interest in Machine-Learning.

 ##